 Until the fundamental issues of leadership, teamwork, common incentives, and information sharing are addressed head on progress will be slow.
 Results will be spotty.
 Experiments will fail.
 And people will be fired.
 Already, both Coke and Paypal have backed away from their “CXO” functional experiments and reestablished the CMO role.
 At the same time, more CMOs are getting fired and median job tenure remains at just over two years as organizations struggle to align the role and expectations of the job with the reality of how the go-to-market model is evolving.

 Clearly the transformation of sales, marketing and service is in its early days.
 Most organizations lack experience mastering the people, process, technology and incentives that make up Revenue Enablement.
 Most Account Based Marketing (ABM) initiatives are only in their first year and these have proven difficult to scale to more than a few dozen accounts.
 And while most marketers are prioritizing AI in sales and marketing, few have really mastered it.

 But the imperative of Revenue Enablement to transform sales, marketing and service is not going away.

 To better understand and address this issue, The faculty of the Revenue Enablement Institute is leading a research initiative to better understand and address these key points of leverage and success.
-We invite transformation minded CXO’s, CMOS, CSOs and CEOs to participate in our first Annual CXO Survey and apply what we learn to build higher performing revenue teams.
+We invite transformation minded CXO’s, CMOS, CSOs and CEOs to join our CXO Leadership Network of transformation minded growth leaders who want to build higher performing revenue teams.
 All study participants will receive the full findings of the study and a briefing on the key implications to their business and revenue plan.